Presentation 5: Demo Day

 - Tell us what your project/system is as early as possible, e.g. in the first 30 seconds explain or show what your system is/does.

 - Prepare what you plan to say, but also be prepared to adapt.
 E.g. a faculty member may interrupt you after 1 or 2 minutes and say: "Ok, that looks good, but tell me about ... ".

 - Don't plan to speak for too long.
 Maybe 3 to 5 minutes.
 It is better if it becomes a two-way discussion rather than a one-way presentation.
 Prompt the faculty member for input, ask them questions.

 - Focus on the interesting features of your system and/or the features that makes it different/better than similar systems.
 E.g. "Our project is to develop a website for planning holidays.
 The main thing that our website has that other holiday planners do not is ... ".

 - Don't spend too much time (or even skip) demo'ing minor/uninteresting features.
 E.g. don't spend 5 minutes showing me that a user can login and they can reset their password if forgotten.

 - Be prepared to show source code if someone asks, e.g. "Show me the code that implements feature X" or "Show me the database entries that store data Y".

 - Don't assume the faculty member knows/remembers much about your project.
 And don't assume they know everything about complex topics - you may need to explain to them how things work.

 Each group must prepare for their demonstrate in their allocated room.
-Changing room with out Steve's permission is not allowed.
 Talk to the ICT technician (P Yim) if you have special requirements for the demonstration space.